Internet Shutdowns Blog

 Manipur High Court- Challenge against the internet shutdown

 The fact that an internet shutdown was able to stop even the wheel of justice for two entire months is a point of particular concern in the case of Manipur.
 After a spate of hearings, the High Court of Manipur[4], in its Order on the 7th of July directed the Government of Manipur to restore the internet in a limited fashion[5].
-However, the Home Ministry of Manipur disagreed with the direction of complete restoration of fibre internet and requested time to do pilot tests.
+However, the Home Ministry of Manipur disagreed with the direction of complete restoration of fiber internet and requested time to do pilot tests.

 Analysis